RCHG/papers/README.md

 # IMPORTANT

 This library has been forked from [perrette](https://github.com/perrette/papers) to make it working better for my personal uses and, eventually, contribute to the project.
 The main credit is for the **author of the library (https://github.com/perrette)**.
 Here you have a list of the changes I have implemented (below you have the original papers information).
+Below you can read the README of the original author of the library.
+My main motivation to update this library is because the alternative (pubs) is a bit slow and I prefer to have a library based on a single bibtex file rather than the approach of pubs of one bibtex per PDF.
+Although, pubs has evolved and it has nice features and a well organized code.

 ## Changes